rdkcentral/Thunder/Tools/doc/TagDescription.md

 ### Description
 This tag will mark a parameter in a function as an output parameter.
 By default, all parameters in a function are treated as input parameter.
 Output parameters should either be a reference or a pointer and should not be constant.
-If these conditions are not met, Error will be thrown during JSONRPC code generation.
+If these conditions are not met, Error will be thrown during JSON-RPC code generation.

 ### Example
 In [IDolby.h](https://github.com/rdkcentral/ThunderInterfaces/blob/master/interfaces/IDolby.h#L67) supported parameter is marked as output paramter.